apache/nuttx/README.txt

   be?
 Enter ? in response to the 'make oldconfig' prompt and it will show you the help text that goes with the option.

-  If you don't want to make any decisions are are willing to just accept the recommended default value for each new configuration item, an even easier way is:
+  If you don't want to make any decisions are willing to just accept the recommended default value for each new configuration item, an even easier way is: